AndrewW-NFC/NFC-tools/README.md

 The virtual environment activation step is required each time you open a new Terminal or PowerShell window.
 A new command-line session does not automatically know about the private `.venv` environment where NFC Tools was installed.

+Important: these “after installation” instructions only work in a project folder where you have already created `.venv` and installed NFC Tools with `python -m pip install -e .`.

+If you downloaded a fresh copy from GitHub, it will not include `.venv`.
+That is normal.
+First follow the “Install from source” steps in that folder.

 ### macOS

 1. Start the computer.